vjeux/mp4-h264-re-encode/README.md

 But... there's very little documentation or working code to wire this all up online.
 It takes [150](https://github.com/vjeux/mp4-h264-reencode/blob/main/mp4box.html)-[210](https://github.com/vjeux/mp4-h264-reencode/blob/main/mp4wasm.html) lines of code, most of them full of gotchas and unusual coding patterns.
 This repository and README hopes to provide a standalone working baseline with all the steps explained so that you can build up on-top of it (as just re-encoding video files is not the most effective way to warm up your appartment :p).

+It takes 10s to re-encode the 20s video using Chrome on my non-m1 Mac Book Pro.
+Doing the same with Final Cut Pro takes 8s.
+So performance is in the same ballpark.

-Caveat: so far it only works for video tracks, audio tracks are coming up next!
+Caveat: so far it only works for video tracks, audio tracks still need to be figured out.

 ## Content